containers/toolbox/doc/toolbox-enter.1.md

 ## DESCRIPTION

-Spawns an interactive shell inside a toolbox container that was created using the `toolbox create` command.
+Spawns an interactive shell inside a Toolbx container that was created using the `toolbox create` command.
 It tries to spawn the user's default shell, but if it's not available inside the container then it falls back to `/bin/bash`.

-When invoked without any options, `toolbox enter` will try to enter the default toolbox container for the host, or if there's only one container available then it will use it.
+When invoked without any options, `toolbox enter` will try to enter the default Toolbx container for the host, or if there's only one container available then it will use it.
 On Fedora, the default container is known as `fedora-toolbox-N`, where N is the release of the host.
 If there aren't any containers, `toolbox enter` will offer to create the default one for you.

 A specific container can be selected using the CONTAINER argument.

-A toolbox container is an OCI container.
+A Toolbx container is an OCI container.
 Therefore, `toolbox enter` is analogous to a `podman start` followed by a `podman exec`.

 ## OPTIONS ##